 Guidelines for Parenting Coordination

-The Guidelines for Parenting Coordination (PDF) were developed by the Association of Family and Conciliation Courts in 2005.
+The Guidelines for Parenting Coordination (opens in new window) were developed by the Association of Family and Conciliation Courts in 2005.
 Parenting Coordination is a special ADR process just for high conflict parents.
 In Parenting Coordination, a mental health or legal professional helps high conflict parents by mediating their disputes, educating parents about children’s needs, and making decisions when the parents are unable to reach agreement.

 Model Standards of Practice for Child Custody Evaluation

-The Model Standards of Practice for Child Custody Evaluation (PDF) were developed by the Association of Family and Conciliation Courts in 2006.
+The Model Standards of Practice for Child Custody Evaluation (opens in new window) were developed by the Association of Family and Conciliation Courts in 2006.
 You will notice that they are very different from the mediation standards.
 For example, they address issues such as data gathering, use of formal assessment instruments, and presentation and interpretation of data.

 Most arbitrator standards are not written with court arbitration in mind.
 They are written for the vast majority of arbitrations that arise under contracts requiring arbitration – not litigation – when disputes develop.
 Court arbitration programs are relatively rare and there are no national arbitrator standards that guide court arbitrators.
 If you want to develop a court arbitration program, you will want to look at state and federal rules.
-You can search for them in the Resource Center.
+You can search for them in the RSI Resource Center.

 In court ADR, we are fortunate to have many well-written standards available that provide in-depth guidance to our field.
 Seek out the standards that are most appropriate to your program and they will provide a wealth of information.